Ryan Condal: First credits: Hercules, Colony, and Rampage

 Condal's first official screenwriting credit, shared with Evan Spiliotopoulos, was for the 2014 film Hercules.
 Condal had written an initial script for Paramount Pictures, and Spiliotopoulos revised the script.
 Meanwhile, despite the pilot for The Sixth Gun not becoming a TV series, Condal and Carlton Cuse sought to work together again and co-created the project that would become the TV series Colony (2016–2018).
-In 2014, USA Network green-lighted a television pilot.
+In 2014, USA Network green-lit a television pilot.
 The pilot for Colony was picked up and ultimately became a TV series co-produced by Legendary Television and Universal Cable Productions.
 It premiered on USA Network in January 2016.
 Colony lasted for three seasons, from 2016 to 2018, and was canceled in July 2018 before the third season's finale.

 In 2016 before Colony premiered, Condal and Cuse were hired to rewrite the script for the film Rampage produced under New Line Cinema.
 They rewrote a draft written by Ryan Engle, and Adam Sztykiel wrote the final revisions.
 Later in 2016, Condal began writing a screenplay for Warner Bros.'s perpetually-in-development remake of the 1976 science fiction film Logan's Run, itself based on a book published in 1967.
 By early 2018, Condal created and wrote Conan, a potential TV series adapting the character Conan the Barbarian as written by Robert E. Howard, and the series was acquired by Amazon Studios.
 Condal also submitted a script to Lionsgate that would reboot the Highlander film series, a studio effort that was a decade old.
 Shortly after Rampages release in the second quarter of 2018, Lionsgate hired Condal to write a screenplay adapting the Image Comics series Analog.

+In late 2022, Condal wrote Neo Earth to be made into a film by Brad Peyton under Netflix.
+Condal also sold a pitch to Lionsgate to be directed by Chad Stahelski.
+Condal's involvement with Highlander under Lionsgate also continued, with Stahelski also attached to direct.
+Stahelski directed the upcoming Highlander based on a script by Michael Finch, with previous drafts by Condal and Kerry Williamson being noted.